-To designate an EUAC, complete, print and sign the EUAC Designation and Authorization Form for FedLine Web-Based Services and Other Business Applications (PDF) or the EUAC Designation and Authorization Form For FedLine Direct and FedLine Command and email the signed form to the Customer Contact Center.
+To designate an EUAC, complete, print and sign the EUAC Designation and Authorization Form for FedLine Web-Based Services and Other Business Applications (PDF) or the EUAC Designation and Authorization Form For FedLine Direct and FedLine Command and email the signed form to the Support Center.
 The form must be signed by an individual listed on your organization’s Official Authorization List (OAL).
-Once the form is received and processed by the CCC, a credential will be issued to the EUAC.
+Once the form is received and processed by the Support Center, a credential will be issued to the EUAC.
 The EUAC will use the credential to access the EUAC Center, which enables the EUAC to submit Subscriber requests, reset FedLine Subscriber passwords and access Subscriber reports and FedLine documentation.

 FedLine Advantage, FedLine Command and FedLine Direct EUACs will also have access to the Connection Management Center (CMC).

 EUACs are also responsible for ensuring that all Subscribers in their organizations are familiar with and comply with the security procedures and responsibilities that are applicable to the FedLine Solution they use.
 This information is provided in documentation that can be found in the EUAC Center via the “FedLine Documentation” link in the left navigation.